Null5h4rk/CloudSEK_CTF/Threat Intelligence/OSINT/The Question.md

-Challenge Name : CSK-05-2024: The Question
+**Challenge Name : CSK-05-2024: The Question**

-Points : 50
+**Points**: 50

-Description:
+**Description**:

-CloudSEK Digital Risk Protection platform XVigil has identified a post on a Dark Web forum about a threat actor selling cruical data of an Alaskan bank.
+CloudSEK Digital Risk Protection platform XVigil has identified a post on a Dark Web forum about a threat actor selling crucial data of an Alaskan bank.
 As a Threat Intelligence Researcher at CloudSEK, Your task is to investigate the post and utilize your OSINT/HUMINT skills to identify the IAV (Initial Attack Vector) that the threat actor used to compromise the bank.

 IAV could be a web application or a mobile application.